 Due to its remoteness, this beach is unpatrolled so take extra care if you decide to go for a dip.
 The conditions can get pretty rough.

-Maraetai Beach is a popular summer destination for Aucklanders, with lots of choice for swimming and picnic spots.
+Maraetai Beach is a popular summer destination for Aucklanders, with lots of choices for swimming and picnic spots.
 You’ll find some shade under the pohutukawa trees when the sun gets too hot.

 There’s also plenty of fishing to be had at Maraetai Beach, and the views out to sea are simply stunning.

-There’s a beautiful walk you can do from Maraetai Beach to Magazine Bay wharf.
-You’ll mainly walk across white shell beaches with some paved paths and boardwalks in between.
+There’s a beautiful walk you can take from Maraetai Beach to Magazine Bay wharf.
+You’ll mainly walk across white-shell beaches with some paved paths and boardwalks in between.